Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts: Introduction

 \section{Introduction}

-Multimodal Large Language Models(MLLMs)\cite{liu2023LLaVA,liu2023improvedLLaVA,chen2023minigptv2,alayrac2022flamingo,chen2023minigptv2,ye2023mplugowl} exhibit robust capabilities, including generating detailed image descriptions, producing code, localizing visual objects within images, and performing advanced multimodal reasoning to more effectively answer complex questions.
+Multimodal Large Language Models (MLLMs) \cite{liu2023LLaVA,liu2023improvedLLaVA,chen2023minigptv2,alayrac2022flamingo,ye2023mplugowl} exhibit robust capabilities, including generating detailed image descriptions, producing code, localizing visual objects within images, and performing advanced multimodal reasoning to more effectively answer complex questions.
 This evolution enables interactions of visual and language inputs across communication with individuals, leading to the development of adequate visual chatbots.

-Given that MLLMs are usually trained on extensive text corpora and internet-scraped images, known to harbor harmful or private content, there's a risk of these models generating undesirable outputs.
+Considering that MLLMs are usually trained on extensive text corpora and internet-scraped images, known to harbor harmful or private content, there's a risk of these models generating undesirable outputs.
 To ensure the production of safe outputs, researchers have undertaken the task of fine-tuning such models with safety mechanisms \cite{ouyang2022training, korbak2023pretraining, bai2022training}.
 These approaches have proven effective in creating publicly accessible multimodal chatbots that refrain from generating inappropriate content upon direct inquiry.

-Conversely, the primary objective of jailbreaking is to bypass the safety constraints and content filtering mechanisms embedded within diverse models.
+Conversely, jailbreaking aims to bypass the safety constraints and content filtering mechanisms embedded in various models.
 A substantial focus has been devoted to uncovering adversarial examples within expansive language and vision models \cite{yu2023gptfuzzer,2023arXiv230715043Z,wei2023jailbroken}, illustrating that even minor alterations to a model's input can profoundly impact its output.
 Regarding MLLMs, \citealp{dong2023robust,bailey2023image} propose a method involving slight image perturbations to prompt MLLMs to generate inappropriate content.
-However, there has been limited attention from researchers to thoroughly investigate vulnerabilities within the Application Programming Interfaces (APIs) of these models.
-To fill the research gap, we dive into the black-box attack scenario through APIs.
+However, the exploration of vulnerabilities within the Application Programming Interfaces (APIs) of these models has received limited attention from researchers.
+To fill the research gap, we dive into the black-box attack scenario via the models' APIs.